SISTER TALK - OVERCOMING TRAUMA AND TRAGEDY & FINDING HAPPINESS AGAIN

 I just hope people, you know,

 look for help.
-Yeah, for help
+Yeah, help.

-for me.
+For sure, for me.
 Thank you so much.

-Yeah, I had anxiety, not as much as you do.
+I had anxiety, not as much as you do.
 I also had a lot of anxiety as well, especially right after our mom and Anthony died.

 And same, I didn't have any money.
 I was so freaking broke.

 I was like, what the fuck?
 I didn't work.
+I barely worked for 14 years.

+I was really scared.
 I'm going to tell you, no kidding.
-And I'm not a doctor.

-I'm not a specialist by any means.
-But I'm telling you, one of the things that saved my life, I adopted a dog, right?
+I'm not a specialist by any means, but I'm telling you, one of the things that saved my life, I adopted a dog, right?
 I rescued Phoenix.

-because he made me go out the door every single day.
+He saved me because he made me go out the door every single day.

 Yeah, and I'm not kidding you.
-And I tell you that just going for the walks every day
+And I tell you that, just going for the walks every day

 does wonders, does wonders.
 Because you start putting all those Zender fiends in your brain before it.

 I know it sounds so stupid because I believe in my heart.

-I did that a lot.
+You died.

 And believe me, when we died,

 I would put AirPods,